County of Hainaut: 10th century

-From 925, Lotharingia, including Hainaut, was continuously part of the eastern kingdom, "Germany".
-In 939, the Reginars led a rebellion against Germany which was defeated.
+From 925, Lotharingia, including Hainaut, was continuously part of the eastern Frankish kingdom which was the predecessor of the Holy Roman Empire.
+In 939, the Reginars led a rebellion against the eastern kingdom which was defeated.
 Gilbert, Duke of Lorraine, the son of Reginar I who had been leader of this rebellion, was killed.

 Reginar II (died before 943), the younger son of Reginar I, was named as a Count of Hainaut in the late 11th-century life story (Vita) of Gerard of Brogne (died 959), but this work is considered unreliable, and we can not be certain of this position.
 His son Count Reginar III Longneck, may also have been a count in Hainaut.
 What is more certain is that he unsuccessfully rebelled against Duke Bruno the Great, so he was deposed from all offices, exiled and banned in 958.
 The Vita of Gerard of Brogne also names him as a count of Hainaut.
 Ulrich Nonn considers it likely that he held Mons because it aligns with other evidence.

-A Count named Amelric who was "from" the pagus of Hainaut (Latin: ex pago Hainou) is named in or after 953 in the Deeds of the bishops of Cambrai.
+A count named Amelric who was "from" the pagus of Hainaut (Latin: ex pago Hainou) is named in or after 953 in the Deeds of the bishops of Cambrai.
 This is generally taken to mean that Hainaut already included the jurisdictions of more than one count.
 Apart from the one associated with Mons, Amulric perhaps held a county based in Valenciennes.

 The second or third count of Hainaut to be named in a contemporary record was however called Godefrid, starting in 958, the year of Reginar III's exile.
 He is generally considered to be Godfrey I, Duke of Lower Lorraine who died in 964 in Italy.